Lymph nodes & spleen, nonlymphoma

 Comment Here

-Reference: Mycobacteria - atypical / other than TB or leprosy
+Reference: Mycobacteria-atypical / other than TB or leprosy

 Board review style question #2

 An HIV positive 34 year old man has an enlarged painless lymph node.
-Nucleic acid amplification and culture are negative for mycobacterial tuberculosis organisms.
+Nucleic acid amplification and culture are negative for M. tuberculosis organisms.
 What is the most common mycobacterial infection in immunocompromised patients such as this one?

 1. M. aortuitum